Yes, seriously, there are women who are making money right now selling their breast milk!

 She originally tried to donate her excess milk to a local hospital, but was told they didn’t need it.

-Hudson has said that she wanted to earn a bit of extra money in time for Christmas and this is why she started selling her milk online via breast milk websites.
+Hudson has said that she wanted to earn a bit of extra money in time for Christmas, which is why she started selling her milk online via breast milk websites.

 Her customers are not just mothers needing to feed their babies, one of her customers includes a bodybuilder who uses the milk for nutritional purposes (ugh!)